Why Mothers Lose Custody Of Their Children

 Violation of court order

-Violating court orders is a criminal offense in all regards, and it is considered the same in custody matters.
-If the mother is found guilty of violation, she might not be given a second chance and may lose custody.
-These violations include the inability to comply with the court’s direct orders like interfering with custody arrangements and parenting rights of the father, or abuse of any form, DUI charges, or not taking care of children properly.
+Violating court orders as to custody may be considered a criminal offense.
+If the mother is found guilty of a violation, she might not be given a second chance and may lose custody.
+These violations include the inability to comply with the court’s direct orders like interfering with custody arrangements and parenting rights of the father.

 Neglect